Where Does The Water In Lake Travis Come From?

-In 1942, the Lower Colorado River Authority started construction of the Mansfield Dam, forming a reservoir we know today as Lake Travis.
-The purpose of Lake Travis is to provide water supply, generate electric power, recreation opportunities and flood control to the region – but it’s not the only one of its kind.
+In 1942, the Lower Colorado River Authority started construction of the Mansfield Dam, forming the reservoir we know today as Lake Travis.
+The purpose of Lake Travis is to supply water, electric power, recreation opportunities, and flood control to the region – but it’s not the only one of its kind.

-Lake Travis is part of a string of reservoirs called the Highlands Lakes – each lake with its own individual dam to control the water levels throughout the Colorado River Basin.
-Lake Travis however, is by far the largest of the lakes with the ability to contain up to 256 billion gallons of flood water.
-As one of the clearest lakes in Texas, it spans 65 miles upriver from the western end of Travis County up to the Max Starcke Dam and southwest of Marble Falls.
+Lake Travis is part of a string of reservoirs called the Highlands Lakes.
+Each lake has its own individual dam to control the water levels throughout the Colorado River Basin.
+Lake Travis, however, is by far the largest of the lakes, with the ability to contain up to 256 billion gallons of flood water, and it is also one of the clearest lakes in Texas.
+Lake Travis spans nearly 19,000 acres, running 65 miles upriver from the western end of Travis County up to the Max Starcke Dam and southwest of Marble Falls.

 The Lakes and Dams